 Last month, I spoke at Mind the Product San Francisco.
 The following transcript is how the speech was written and does not match the talk exactly.
-I’ll add the video to this post as soon as Mind the Product makes it available.

 I want you to take a minute—think back to elementary school when you were learning multiplication tables.